ArrofiFahmi/Amazon_Rating_Sales/README.md

   2. Category Patterns:
      - Electronic: This category dominates across all rating levels but is especially prominent at high ratings (above 4.0) with varied discount percentages, indicating strong performance even with modest discounts.
      - Home & Kitchen: Concentrated in the mid-range ratings (3.5–4.0), with a tendency toward higher discounts (above 40%), suggesting promotions to improve engagement in this category.
-     - Health & Personal Care: Appears across high ratings (4.0–4.5) with mid-level discount percentages (~30% to 50%), indicating a balance between demand and discounting strategy.
   3. Overall Trends:
      - High-discount products (above 60%) are more likely to be associated with high ratings (4.0+), suggesting effective promotional campaigns or that discounts attract higher customer satisfaction.
      - Products with low discounts (below 20%) are present across all ratings but are less common, suggesting discounts play a significant role in boosting product appeal.
 ### Summary
-The scatter plot reveals a positive relationship between higher discounts (40%–80%) and products with higher ratings (4.0+), especially in categories like Electronics and Health&PersonalCare.
+The scatter plot reveals a positive relationship between higher discounts (40%–80%) and products with higher ratings (4.0+), especially in categories like Electronics and Computer & Accesories.
 This indicates that effective discounting strategies can enhance product ratings or vice versa.
 Categories like Home&Kitchen may rely on discounts to drive engagement for mid-rated products, while high-performing products maintain popularity across diverse discount levels.
 ## 3. What are the Top 5 Ranking Products Based on Categories?
-To identify what the product having good rating are and how can we response it.
+To identify what the product having good rating are and how we can response it.
 ### Data Visualization and Results
 ```python
 def plot_top5_product_types(df, category_col, product_col, rating_col, rating_count_col):